WanderSearch Wairarapa Charitable Trust

 This programme can also be used for anyone who has a brain illness or injury which could cause them to wander.

-The system is comprised of either a pendant or key ring which is worn by, or carried by, the person living with Dementia/Autism or other cognitive condition.
+The system is comprised of a pendant which is worn by the person living with Dementia/Neurodiversity or other cognitive condition.

-The pendant or key ring emits a pulse using a specific frequency.
+The pendant emits a pulse using a specific frequency.
 This pulse is detected using a Radio Tracking Unit and a Directional Finding Aerial.
-As the tracking unit approaches the pendant or key ring, the stronger the pulse will be heard.
+As the tracking unit approaches the pendant, the stronger the pulse will be heard.

-WanderSearch, Wairarapa Search & Rescue Inc. does not charge for the tracking devices however a donation is requested to assist with the cost of this programme.
+WanderSearch, Wairarapa Charitable Trust does not charge for the tracking devices however a donation is requested to assist with the cost of this programme.

 The costs which we incurred are $290 for issuing the devices and $60 for the battery replacements every 6 months.